Taj El-Din Hilaly

+Hilaly was a controversial figure and made several controversial statements, as well as having promoted Islamic extremism on many occasions.
+Hilaly spread many antisemitic conspiracy theories during his lifetime, including claims that Western countries are controlled by Israel and claims that the Holocaust was a "Zionist lie".
+Hilaly was known for his antisemitic, anti-LGBT, anti-Western and Islamic supremacist views, as well as for his misogynistic statements.
+After a series of controversial statements on social issues, Hilaly retired from this position in June 2007 and was succeeded by Fehmi Naji.

 Early life

-Hilaly arrived in Australia in 1982 on a tourist visa from Lebanon.
+Born in Egypt, Hilaly arrived in Australia in 1982 on a tourist visa from Lebanon.
 Although the visa was temporary, it was routinely reissued until 1988 when then Minister for Immigration Chris Hurford attempted to have Hilaly deported for being against "Australian values".
 The Islamic community showed strong support for Hilaly to remain in Australia, and Hilaly was eventually granted permanent residence in 1990 by Hurford's successor Gerry Hand.

 Appointment as Imam

 Hilaly served as Imam at Lakemba Mosque, which is run by the Lebanese Muslim Association.
-However, his wages are paid by "the Libyan Islamic Call Society and private individuals", according to a former vice-president of the LMA.
+However, his wages were paid by "the Libyan Islamic Call Society and private individuals", according to a former vice-president of the LMA.

 Criminal charges

-In 1999 Hilaly was charged and jailed after being convicted of being involved in smuggling goods from Egypt.
+In 1999 Hilaly was charged and jailed after being convicted of being involved in smuggling goods from Egypt to Australia, which he denied.

 In early 2003 Hilaly's vehicle was stopped because an object was protruding from it.
 After closer inspection, New South Wales Police charged him with driving an unregistered and uninsured vehicle, as well as for his behaviour towards the police officers.
 This incident led to an attack against police officers by nearby Muslims and widespread condemnation from the public.
 Although charges of assaulting the police officers, hindering the officers, and resisting arrest were later dropped due to police using invalid evidence to justify their suspicion and subsequent search, Hilaly was fined A$400 for the incident.

-Negotiation to free abducted Australian Douglas Wood
+Negotiation to free Douglas Wood

 In May 2005 Australian contractor Douglas Wood was abducted by a militant group calling itself the Shura Council of the Mujahideen of Iraq.
 They demanded that the Australian government withdraw its troops from Iraq in exchange for Wood.
 Twice that month, Hilaly traveled to Iraq to negotiate Wood's release, the second time interrupting treatment for a heart condition and returning, at the explicit request of the Australian government, "to Baghdad to deliver an extraordinary offer to Mr Wood's captors, on their behalf."
 Hilaly said later, "There was a point where the abductors wanted $25 million.
 Eventually, we managed to convince them to drop this demand and a figure, in the thousands, was agreed."
 Hilaly also claimed to have spoken to Douglas Wood via telephone, yet after Douglas Wood was rescued following a raid by the Iraqi army, Wood denied ever having spoken to Hilaly.